* This is the Professional Version. *

 Pneumococcal bacteremia can occur in immunocompetent and immunosuppressed patients; patients who have had splenectomy are at particular risk.
 Bacteremia may be the primary infection, or it may accompany the acute phase of any focal pneumococcal infection.
 When bacteremia is present, secondary seeding of distant sites may cause infections such as septic arthritis, meningitis, and endocarditis.
 Despite treatment, the overall mortality rate for bacteremia is 15 to 20% in children (mainly in those who have meningitis, who are immunocompromised, and/or who have had splenectomy and have severe bacteremia) and in adults and is 30 to 40% in the elderly; risk of death is highest during the first 3 days.

-Pneumonia (see Pneumonia) is the most frequent serious infection caused by pneumococci; it may manifest as lobar pneumonia or, less commonly, as bronchopneumonia.
+Pneumonia (see Overview of Pneumonia) is the most frequent serious infection caused by pneumococci; it may manifest as lobar pneumonia or, less commonly, as bronchopneumonia.
 About 4 million cases of community-acquired pneumonia occur each year in the US; when community-acquired pneumonia requires hospitalization, pneumococci are the most common etiologic agent in patients of all ages.
 Pleural effusion occurs in up to 40% of patients, but most effusions resolve during drug treatment; only about 2% of patients develop empyema, which may become loculated, thick, and fibrinopurulent.
 Lung abscess formation is rare.

 Acute otitis media in infants (after the neonatal period) and children is caused by pneumococci in about 30 to 40% of cases (see Otitis Media (Acute)).
 More than one third of children in most populations develop acute pneumococcal otitis media during the first 2 yr of life, and pneumococcal otitis commonly recurs.
 Relatively few serotypes of S. pneumoniae are responsible for most cases.
 After universal immunization of infants in the US beginning in 2000, nonvaccine serotypes of S. pneumoniae (particularly serotype 19A) have become the most common pneumococcal cause of acute otitis media.
 Complications include mild conductive hearing loss, vestibular balance dysfunction, tympanic membrane perforation, mastoiditis, petrositis, and labyrinthitis.
 Intracranial complications are rare in developed countries but may include meningitis, epidural abscess, brain abscess, lateral venous sinus thrombosis, cavernous sinus thrombosis, subdural empyema, and carotid artery thrombosis.